MicrosoftDocs/VBA-Docs/api/Excel.Application.Interactive.md

 Blocking user input will prevent the user from interfering with the macro as it moves or activates Microsoft Excel objects.

-This property is useful if you're using DDE or OLE Automation to communicate with Microsoft Excel from another application.
+This property is useful if you are using DDE or OLE Automation to communicate with Microsoft Excel from another application.

 If you set this property to  **False** , don't forget to set it back to **True** .
 Microsoft Excel won't automatically set this property back to **True** when your macro stops running.